vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 Performance Optimization

 vproxy handles high traffic volumes out of the box.
-These tweaks extract maximum performance.
+These settings extract maximum performance.

 Adjusting Concurrent Connections